marcglasberg/async_redux/README.md

    Runs until the exact given action is dispatched, and then waits until it finishes.
 Returns the info after the action finishes. **Ignores other** actions.

+6. `Future<TestInfo> dispatchAndWait(ReduxAction action)`

+   Dispatches the given action, then waits until it finishes.
+Returns the info after the action finishes. **Ignores other** actions.

-6. `Future<TestInfo> waitAllGetLast(List<Type> actionTypes, {List<Type> ignore})`
+7. `Future<TestInfo> waitAllGetLast(List<Type> actionTypes, {List<Type> ignore})`

    Runs until **all** given actions types are dispatched, **in order**.
 Waits until all of them are finished.
 Returns the info after all actions finish.
 Will fail with an exception if an unexpected action is seen, or if any of the expected actions are dispatched in the wrong order.
 To ignore some actions, pass them to the `ignore` list.

-7. `Future<TestInfo> waitAllUnorderedGetLast(List<Type> actionTypes, {List<Type> ignore})`
+8. `Future<TestInfo> waitAllUnorderedGetLast(List<Type> actionTypes, {List<Type> ignore})`

    Runs until **all** given actions types are dispatched, in **any order**.
 Waits until all of them are finished.
 Returns the info after all actions finish.
 Will fail with an exception if an unexpected action is seen.
 To ignore some actions, pass them to the `ignore` list.

-8. `Future<TestInfoList> waitAll(List<Type> actionTypes, {List<Type> ignore})`
+9. `Future<TestInfoList> waitAll(List<Type> actionTypes, {List<Type> ignore})`

    The same as `waitAllGetLast`, but instead of returning just the last info, it returns a list with the end info for each action.
 To ignore some actions, pass them to the `ignore` list.

-9. `Future<TestInfoList> waitAllUnordered(List<Type> actionTypes, {List<Type> ignore})`
+10. `Future<TestInfoList> waitAllUnordered(List<Type> actionTypes, {List<Type> ignore})`

     The same as `waitAllUnorderedGetLast`, but instead of returning just the last info, it returns a list with the end info for each action.
 To ignore some actions, pass them to the `ignore` list.

-10. `Future<TestInfoList<St>> waitCondition(StateCondition<St> condition, {bool testImmediately = true, bool ignoreIni = true})`
+11. `Future<TestInfoList<St>> waitCondition(StateCondition<St> condition, {bool testImmediately = true, bool ignoreIni = true})`

     Runs until the predicate function `condition` returns true.
-This function will receive each testInfo, from where it can access the state, action, errors etc. When `testImmediately` is true ( the default), it will test the condition immediately when the method is called.
+This function will receive each testInfo, from where it can access the state, action, errors etc. When `testImmediately` is true (the default), it will test the condition immediately when the method is called.
 If the condition is true, the method will return immediately, without waiting for any actions to be dispatched.
 When `testImmediately` is false, it will only test the condition once an action is dispatched.
 Only END states will be received, unless you pass `ignoreIni` as false.
 Returns a list with all info until the condition is met.

-11. `Future<TestInfo<St>> waitConditionGetLast(StateCondition<St> condition, {bool testImmediately = true, bool ignoreIni = true})`
+12. `Future<TestInfo<St>> waitConditionGetLast(StateCondition<St> condition, {bool testImmediately = true, bool ignoreIni = true})`

     Runs until the predicate function `condition` returns true.
-This function will receive each testInfo, from where it can access the state, action, errors etc. When `testImmediately` is true ( the default), it will test the condition immediately when the method is called.
+This function will receive each testInfo, from where it can access the state, action, errors etc. When `testImmediately` is true (the default), it will test the condition immediately when the method is called.
 If the condition is true, the method will return immediately, without waiting for any actions to be dispatched.
 When `testImmediately` is false, it will only test the condition once an action is dispatched.
 Only END states will be received, unless you pass `ignoreIni` as false.
 Returns the info after the condition is met.

-12. `Future<TestInfoList<St>> waitUntilError({Object error, Object processedError})`
+13. `Future<TestInfoList<St>> waitUntilError({Object error, Object processedError})`

     Runs until after an action throws an error of this exact type, or this exact error (using equals).
 You can also, instead, define `processedError`, which is the error after wrapped by the action's `wrapError()` method.
 Returns a list with all info until the error condition is met.

-13. `Future<TestInfo> waitUntilErrorGetLast({Object error, Object processedError})`
+14. `Future<TestInfo> waitUntilErrorGetLast({Object error, Object processedError})`

     Runs until after an action throws an error of this exact type, or this exact error (using equals).
 You can also, instead, define `processedError`, which is the error after wrapped by the action's `wrapError()` method.
 Returns the info after the condition is met.

-14. `Future<TestInfo<St>> dispatchState(St state)`
+15. `Future<TestInfo<St>> dispatchState(St state)`

     Dispatches an action that changes the current state to the one provided by you.
 Then, runs until that action is dispatched and finished (ignoring other actions).
 Returns the info after the